wandb/docs/docs/guides/model_registry/walkthrough.md

 ## Promote a model version
 Mark a model version ready for the next stage of your machine learning workflow with an *alias*.
-An alias is a [INSERT].
 Each registered model can have one or more aliases.
-Each alias can only be assigned to a single version at a time.
+Each alias can only be assigned to a single model version at a time.

 For example, suppose that after evaluating a model's performance, you are confident that the model is ready for production.
 To promote that model version, add the `production` alias to that specific model version.